-must have been originated at least 12 months prior to evaluation date for the Flex Modification.
-Loans insured by Federal Housing Administration ("FHA"), Department of Veterans Affairs ("VA"), and Rural Housing Service ("RHS") are ineligible for the program (although, as described below, such loans may be eligible for loss mitigation programs offered by those agencies).
+To be eligible, a mortgage must have been originated at least 12 months prior to evaluation date for the Flex Modification.
+Loans insured by FHA, VA and RHS are ineligible for the program (although, as described below, such loans may be eligible for loss mitigation programs offered by those agencies).